 This saree style is considered very traditional and is still widely worn by older women in Maharashtra and Tamil Nadu.
 However, it is also becoming very trendy amongst the younger generation who love to explore and experiment with vintage styles.
 One of the reasons for the popularity of the nine yards silk sarees is their frequent appearance in Bollywood movies.
 Actresses have also worn these sarees for events where a traditional look is required.

 One of the misconceptions about this style is that it is very sexy and revealing, because of the lack of a blouse and petticoat.
 If draped correctly, the saree is in fact very modest, though women may choose to drape it in a more daring way depending on their personal style and comfort level.
 Many trendy modern women appreciate this style for its contemporary trouser style drape which allows greater freedom of movement.

 When accessorizing the 9 yards saree one can take inspiration from the classic styles.
 In Maharashtra, the preferred accessories would be comfortable Kolhapuri chappals, simple gold pendants and a pearl nath or circular nose-ring.
 Hair is typically tied back in a bun, with a circle of fresh flowers to adorn it.
 Earrings and glass bangles may also be added, to achieve the complete traditional look.

-In Tamil Nadu, the nine yards saree is typically worn by the bride and hence is accessorized using multiple heavy gold necklace sets, mang tikkas, anklets, rings and earrings.
+In Tamil Nadu, the nine yards saree is typically worn by the bride.
+You can accessorize it using multiple heavy gold necklace sets, maang tikkas, anklets, rings, and earrings.
 For weddings, as well as for any formal occasion, the long cuff-like earrings from this region with a dangling bell are a must.